 The impact of the COVID-19 pandemic presents many fiscal challenges to the school district for delivery of instruction and related services to students in addition to other basic operational needs.
-Readying facilities, purchasing supplies, transporting, and feeding students may look drastically different in the 2020-2021 school a.
+Readying facilities, purchasing supplies, transporting, and feeding students may look drastically different in the 2020-2021 school year.
+The Policy and Funding section of the Board's Plan focuses on existing and pending Federal and State legislation, regulations, and guidance.

+- 1. School Funding - a.
 The Board shall explore options to obtain the maximum amount of available revenue to minimize expenditures and for fiscal planning in the face of considerable uncertainty.
-The options the Board shall explore include, but are not limited to, the following:

-1. School Funding

-- (1) Elementary and Secondary School Emergency Relief Fund; - (2) Federal Emergency Management Agency Public Assistance;
+The options the Board shall explore include, but are not limited to, the following: - (1) Elementary and Secondary School Emergency Relief Fund; - (2) Federal Emergency Management Agency Public Assistance; and - (3) State School Aid. - b.
+School District Budgets